-- 1 POINT for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below. - 3 POINTS for applications that provide one or more of the following in addition to meeting the eligibility requirements: - applications in areas with currently stable populations (north of the dividing line refer to Forestry Commission Scotland's Action for Black Grouse) where there are leks with, supporting evidence of, 3+ males each year since 2010.
-The management objective must be to improve adult survival and productivity to facilitate range expansion and be clearly described in the associated forest plan or management plan
+1 POINT - for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below.

+3 POINTS - for applications that provide one or more of the following in addition to meeting the eligibility requirements:

+applications in areas with currently stable populations (the red areas displayed on the Forestry Commission Scotland Map Viewer in the FCS Grants & Regulations - FGS (2014-20) Eligibility/ Scoring Criteria folder) where there are leks with, supporting evidence of, three plus males each year since 2010.
+The management objective must be to improve adult survival and productivity to facilitate range expansion and be clearly described in the associated forest plan or management plan applications that form part of a collaborative approach, on a landscape scale, in order to increase the black grouse range and improve connectivity by targeting likely areas where leks can be increased.
+This management objective must be clearly described in the associated forest plan or management plan applications in areas with declining populations (the blue areas displayed on the Forestry Commission Scotland Map Viewer in the FCS Grants & Regulations - FGS (2014-20) Eligibility/ Scoring Criteria folder) where there are leks with, supporting evidence of, three plus males each year since 2010.
+The management objective must be to halt the decline and maintain the present range and be clearly described in the associated forest plan management plan